neel1996/langline/README.md

 - **Fetching language by supplying an actual file**

 >Note: In this case, the supplied file will be validated to check its existance and confirm its type.
 If the validation fails, then the language will not be returned.
+This is supported only when referred in the backend module and it is not supported when used in the client side (E.g: React)

 ```
 const { LangLine } = require("@itassistors/langline");